nus-cs2113-AY2122S1/ip/docs/README.md

 ```

 6. Type `help` to see the list of commands.
-7. Refer to the [Features](#features) below for detailed explanation for each command
+7. Refer to the [Features](#features) below for detailed explanation for each command.

 ## Command summary